escapin/CVJFunct/README.md

-# A library of cryptographic operations
+# A library of Cryptographic Operations #

 The library provides both real implementations and idealizations of the following cryptographic operations: